 - Rigorous certifications over vague claims – MSC certification remains one of the most demanding standards, requiring fisheries to prove sustainable practices don’t deplete stocks or damage ecosystems

-- Specific fishing methods listed – Free school catches by purse seiners which has minimal by-catch and only target mature tuna, and pole and line fishing typically has the lowest environmental impact, catching fish selectively
+- Specific fishing methods listed – Free school purse seine catches have minimal bycatch and target only mature tuna; pole and line fishing typically has the lowest environmental impact, catching fish selectively

 - Species transparency – Skipjack tuna generally comes from healthier populations compared to yellowfin or bigeye, which face greater fishing pressure